snufkinwa/algostack/docs/core-topics/data_structures/README.md

 ### Lists (Dynamic Arrays)

 Flexible and resizable, Python’s lists let you add and adjust on the go—perfect for growing collections.
 [Learn more](./lists/Lists.md)

+### Linked Lists

+A flexible, sequential structure where each element points to the next, like stations on a train route.
+Great for dynamic additions and deletions when index access isn't crucial.
+[Learn more](./linked_lists/LinkedList.md)

 ### Graphs